I have worked in the horticulture business for over 20 years and have been gardening since I was a young child.

 Cut flowers help us in celebrating special occasions and observing momentous events in our lives.
-Cut flowers make us feel great!
+Simply put, they make us feel great!

 Receiving beautiful and fragrant flowers is a joyful occurrence, especially if there is a significance to the gesture.
 Sometimes they represent so much more than is apparent at first glance.

 Unfortunately, once cut from the plant, the vibrancy and aroma of your flowers begin a slow decline, fade, and soon will be just a pleasant memory.
 Some cut flower species last longer than do others.
-Purchase price does not equal bloom duration.
-An expensive bouquet of Roses, although deliciously fragrant and elegant, do not possess the lasting power of other less expensive cut flowers.
+The purchase price does not equal bloom duration.
+An expensive bouquet of roses, although deliciously fragrant and elegant, does not possess the lasting power of other less expensive cut flowers.

 Protect your investment in cut flowers by choosing varieties that last the longest.
-This Hub focuses on six of the most popular fresh cut flowers.
-Tips and tricks are included to help to keep your beautiful bouquet happy, and blooming longer.
+This article focuses on six of the most popular fresh-cut flowers.
+Tips and tricks are included to help to keep your beautiful bouquet happy and blooming longer.

 Which types of pretty flowers are the most popular to use for cuts?

-The Rose ~ The vase life of a Rose is 7 to 10 days, if you keep them in cool water.
+The vase life of roses is 7 to 10 days if you keep them in cool water.

-The Orchid ~ The vase life of an Orchid is 14 to 21 days.
+The vase life of an orchid is 14 to 21 days.

-The Carnation ~ The vase life of a Carnation is 14 to 21 days.
+The vase life of a carnation is 14 to 21 days.

-White Carnations can be 'colored' by adding food coloring to the vase water.
-They slowly drink up the dyes and gradually you'll see them change to the color that you have chosen.
-A fun transformation to see them develop their new coloration.
+White carnations can be "colored" by adding food coloring to the vase water.
+They slowly drink up the dyes, and gradually, you'll see them change to the color you have chosen—a fun transformation to see them develop their new coloration.

-The Chrysanthemum ~ The vase life of a Chrysanthemum is 25 to 30 days.
+The vase life of a chrysanthemum is 25 to 30 days.

 Try to get the longest stems possible; 25 to 30 days of stem trimming will not leave you with much size left for your bouquet.

-The Lily ~ The vase life of a Lily is 14 days.
+The vase life of a lily is 14 days.

 Pinching faded blossoms encourages re-blooming.

-Highly-scented Lilies like the 'Star Gazer' will create an 'aroma dome' in about a five foot radius eminating from the plant.
+Highly scented lilies like the "Stargazer" will create an "aroma dome" in about a five-foot radius emanating from the plant.

-The Gladiolas ~ The vase life of a Gladiolas is 14 days.
+The vase life of a gladiolas is 14 days.

-When the stem looks less that perfect due to pinching off spent flowers, float those individual blossoms in a decorative dish of water.
+When the stem looks less than perfect due to pinching off spent flowers, float those individual blossoms in a decorative dish of water.

 How to Cut Flowers to Last Longer in a Vase

-Now you are ready to make an arrangement from your awesome fresh cut flowers!
+Now you are ready to make an arrangement from your awesome fresh-cut flowers!
 Don’t overcrowd the vase by adding too many flowers to the bouquet.
 You don’t want it to look bunchy and unappealing.
-Make a second bouquet if your are limited by the volume that the first vase holds.
+Make a second bouquet if you are limited by the volume that the first vase holds.